mcanlas/improv-living-guide/manuscript/common-mistakes.md

 ## Talking about future plans

 Similar to above.
 Replace in favor of active scenework (do the thing you are talking about and deal with the aftermath).

+## Being surprised

+There are times when it is okay to be surprised in a scene, but the difference is subtle.
+Most times, being surprised is the actor being hesitant of the idea.
+By default, all behaviors and gifts should be mundane and habitual.
+If it is revealed that a character loves sky diving, that is only a reveal to the audience, not to the characters on stage.
+Surprise as characters should only come after a foundation has been developed.